TommasoBendinelli/Gemtelligence/README.md

 `use_fix_generator_path_val` specifies which split to use for cross-validation.
 You can omit the flag `use_fix_generator_path_val` to use a new split.

 Your trained models will be located in the **outputs/** folder.

+Please note that the data provided is only a subset of the complete dataset used in the research.
+The included training script is intended for demonstration purposes only and will not yield the same results as those reported in the paper.
+If you require access to the full dataset or the exact training process, please contact the authors.

+We are using a relatively old pytorch version, which might cause issues with newer versions of CUDA.
+If you encounter any issues, please try use cpu only setting by using run.gpu=0 in the training flag.

 ### Evaluate the Models
 - To evaluate a model without training it, specify the path with the flag `only_val.path`.
 For example, the following command evaluates the model saved in the **outputs/2023-05-08/13-06-30 folder**: